Fahrenheit to Kelvin Converter

 History

-Kelvin (K) is the base unit of thermodynamic temperature in the International System of Units (SI).
-It is an absolute temperature scale where 0 K represents absolute zero, the theoretical point where all molecular motion ceases.
+The Kelvin is the base unit of thermodynamic temperature in the International System of Units (SI).
+It is defined as the fraction 1/273.16 of the thermodynamic temperature of the triple point of water.

 History